MarkMLl/paginate_pdfs/README.md

 # paginate_pdfs
 Nerd-oriented scripts to paginate a bundle of PDFs of varying provenence and type.

-The top-level script is bundle.sh, from that
+The top-level script is bundle.sh, from that:

  A document prepared by e.g. LibreOffice or Lyx can be saved in .pdf form generating thumbnails and the contents metadata (referred to as "bookmarks"